TaliaferroLab/LABRAT/README.md

 It takes advantage of the kmer-based, quasi-mapping of reads to transcripts performed by [salmon](https://combine-lab.github.io/salmon/).
 When it comes to quantifying the usage of alternative 3' UTRs, this strategy has many advantages over classical methods that count the number of counts contained within transcript regions after alignment to the transcriptome.
 Since alternative 3' UTRs often contain large amounts of sequence in common between them, many reads will map to multiple 3' UTRs, reducing the discriminatory power they contain when align-then-count methods are used.
 Transcript abundance quantification with salmon's "lightweight alignments" circumvents this issue to allow accurate quantification of alternative 3' ends.

 LABRAT quantifies alternative polyadenylation (APA) site usage by assigning a "psi" value (apologies to the alternative splicing field) for each gene in each sample.
-Psi values of 0 indicate exclusive usage of the most upstream APA site while psi values of 1 indicate exclusive usage of the most downstream APA site.
-When comparing psi values across conditions, an increase in psi reflects increased usage of downstream APA sites while a decrease in psi reflects increased usage of upstream APA sites.
-LABRAT uses psi values in experimental replicates to identify genes whose APA site usage significantly differs between experimental conditions.
+Psi values of 0 indicate exclusive usage of the most upstream APA site while 𝜓 values of 1 indicate exclusive usage of the most downstream APA site.
+When comparing 𝜓 values across conditions, an increase in 𝜓 reflects increased usage of downstream APA sites while a decrease in 𝜓 reflects increased usage of upstream APA sites.
+LABRAT uses 𝜓 values in experimental replicates to identify genes whose APA site usage significantly differs between experimental conditions.

 ## Installation